Can You Use Wall Paint On Wood?

 Wall paint is suitable for use on wood.
 Oil-based and water-based paints produce the best finish on wooden surfaces.
 The surface will require light sand before you apply the paint with either a brush, roller, or spray.

-In today’s post, we’ll explain what is in-wall paint that doesn’t make it the best choice for painting on wood in all cases.
+In today’s post, I’ll explain what is in-wall paint that doesn’t make it the best choice for painting on wood in all cases.
 This comes from the point of view of finishing woodwork projects.
 We’ll also discuss more on which paints you should reach for instead and whether you want to paint your wood after cutting it or vice-versa.

 What Is Wall Paint and What’s In It?